 Services to maintain, clean, repair and manage use of the facilities and equipment will most certainly be required.
 Whether these services are carried out by robots, other semi-autonomous systems, humans, or a combination thereof, there will be associated wireless communications and navigations needs.
 For example, a human may use a device similar to a drone to survey the exterior of habitation units in order to perform regular maintenance or survey for damage.
 This system may rely on a local connection similar to WiFi in order to receive commands from and send images back to its human operator.
 Driverless rovers may be used to transport resources, or even people between locations on the lunar surface; these systems may use local wireless networks to send and receive commands.
 They may also rely on satellite navigation services similar to GPS solutions to determine their location relative to other objects and their destination.

-When a human on the Moon needs to acquire a new skill to perform their duties or children require formal education, distance learning services may be provided by groups back on Earth or located elsewhere on the Moon.
-These communications would be needed to support the delivery of either synchronous or asynchronous instruction itself was well as course material, and to send completed assessments back for evaluation, or to complete monitored exams or certifications.
-Similarly, health services may be provided through a combination of human and robotic functions on the Moon, such as collecting and processing samples, but more complex tasks such as diagnosing or triaging illnesses may require reliable, real-time voice and video connections with health care professionals on Earth.
+When humans on the Moon want to learn something new, or children in a future lunar settlement require formal education, distance learning services may be provided by groups back on Earth or located elsewhere on the Moon.
+Communications would be needed to support the delivery of either synchronous or asynchronous instruction, was well as course material, and to send completed assessments back for evaluation, or to complete monitored exams or certifications.
+Similarly, personal health and well-being services may be provided through a combination of human and robotic functions on the Moon, such as collecting and processing samples, but more complex tasks such as diagnosing or triaging illnesses, or providing mental health and counselling services may require reliable, real-time voice and video connections with health care professionals and specialists on Earth.

 A sustainable, long-term human presence on the Moon will depend on the ability to produce and prepare food on the lunar surface, which will likely rely on a combination of robotic, autonomous or remotely controlled systems and human labour.
 These robotic and automated systems will require sensors and monitors that likely rely on local networks to coordinate their behaviours, and provide information on crop health, yields, and storage levels to humans managing these supply chains.

-As with astronauts aboard an orbiting space station, humans also require time for recreation.
+As with astronauts aboard an orbiting space station, humans on the lunar surface will also require time for recreation and socializing.
 Much like here on Earth, many forms of entertainment, socializing and even exercise and recreation will depend on wireless connectivity.
-As above, settlers on the Moon will still likely stream or download their television and movies from Earth.
+As above, settlers on the Moon will likely stream or download their television and movies from Earth.
 They may want to stream games and interact with other players in real time.
-They will connect to Earth’s internet to stay connected on current events, culture, and to use social media and other modes of communication to stay connected with friends and family still on Earth.
+They will connect to Earth’s internet to stay connected on current events, culture, and to use social media and other modes of communication to stay connected with friends and family back on Earth.
 For exercise, they may want to participate remotely in group classes, or one-on-one coaching sessions, they may even compete remotely in races.
 Looking even further forward, a unique lunar culture may arise and begin to export its cultural output back to Earth in the form of shows, films, literature, games and perhaps even augmented or virtual reality experiences that allow Earth-bound humans to experience life on the Moon; surely the new human perspective of our place in the universe that emerges as humans establish a presence beyond Earth would enrich our culture here on Earth.
 Most, if not all, of these cases would require high-bandwidth, real-time video and voice communications services between the Moon and Earth.

+Scenario 3 (TBD)

 Preliminary Categorization of Communications and Navigation Needs